CyberMaryVer/ITC_Project_prepare_Data/README.md

 - `-v --verbose` if the program execution is displayed by CLI
 - `-f --file` save the data in a CSV file
 - `-s --save` save the data in the database (the database must exist before)
+- `-e --external` check for external information about the tags in wikipedia.

 ## Database